11.08 - Use of Email

 Policy Statement

-Weill Cornell Medicine (WCM) provides a centrally-managed email service to faculty, staff, students, and affiliates for the purpose of furthering the mission of education, research, and patient care and for conducting general college business.
-While incidental and occasional personal use of email is permissible, personal communications and data transmitted or stored on WCM information technology resources (such as email) are treated as business communications, and are subject to automated surveillance by security systems managed by the Information Technologies & Services (ITS) Department.
+Weill Cornell Medicine provides a centrally-managed email service to faculty, staff, students, and affiliates for the purpose of furthering the mission of education, research, and patient care and for conducting general college business.
+As defined in ITS policies 11.01 – Response Use of Information Technology Resources and 11.02 – Privacy of the Weill Cornell Medicine Network and Systems, incidental and occasional personal use of email is permissible.
+However, personal communications and data transmitted or stored on Weill Cornell Medicine information technology resources (such as email) are treated as business communications and data.
+Use of a Weill Cornell Medicine email account is subject to monitoring for performance and compliance purposes.

 Reason for Policy

-WCM is legally responsible to protect confidential information, including that contained in email.
-WCM and NYP email systems comply with appropriate security standards.
-Because WCM cannot guarantee the security of external systems, WCM has chosen to prohibit the use of automated email forwarding and requires encryption for any email message containing confidential information that is sent outside the WCM/NYP network.
+Weill Cornell Medicine is legally responsible to protect institutional data, including that contained in email.
+Weill Cornell Medicine’s email system complies with appropriate security standards.
+Because Weill Cornell Medicine cannot guarantee the security of external systems, Weill Cornell Medicine has chosen to prohibit the use of automated email forwarding and requires encryption for any email message containing high risk data that is sent outside the Weill Cornell Medicine affiliate network.

 Entities Affected by this Policy